Aharhour/Webshop/README.md

 - A Git repository containing your website or web application.
 - An account on Netlify.
 You can sign up for free at [Netlify](https://www.netlify.com/).

+## How to go to my website
+- Go to the search bar and type in:

 ## Steps

 ### 1. Log in to Netlify